 You can draft the section 21 notice yourself, or you can instruct lawyers to do this for you.
 If you are going to draft a section 21 notice yourself, make sure you use Form 6A (Covid-19 version if it applies).

-Due to COVID-19 currently, you are required to give three months notice, at the time of serving, check to see if the three-month rule still applies.
+Due to COVID-19 currently, you are required to give six months’ notice, at the time of serving, check to see if the six-month rule still applies.
 It is crucial to ensure the dates on the section 21 notice are correct.
+The section 21 notice also has a self-life and you must issue court proceedings before a particular date, if not any accelerated possession claim will fail.
+Currently, under COVID-19 legislation, section 21 notice in England is valid for 10 months from the date the tenant is deemed to have received the notice.

 What can make a Section 21 notice invalid?